TheFellow/ValueTypes/README.md

 This is likely already handled by your business logic, but I don't make that assumption.

-So what do I do?
+So, what do I do?

 The recommended solution for this example would be to Yield `date.ToString("yyyyMMdd")`.